influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withOverrides(overrides)
 ```

-Overrides for individual brokers.
-The `overrides` field allows to specify a different configuration for different brokers.
+"Overrides for individual brokers.
+The `overrides` field allows to specify a different configuration for different brokers."

 ### fn spec.kafka.storage.withOverridesMixin